How to Fix: Chromecontinue Where You Left off Feature Not Working

 2. Update the Chrome Browser

-If there is an available Chrome update, this may solve your tab issues, especially if there were bugs or glitches with previous versions.
+If there’s an available Chrome update, this may solve your tab issues, especially if there were bugs or glitches with previous versions.
 Here are the steps:

 3. Disable and Re-enable Chrome Continue Where You Left Off

-Like most things in the tech world, toggling this feature off and on again can fix any issues that may have prevented it from working in the past.
-Here’s how to go about the process:
+Toggling this feature off and on again can fix any issues that may have prevented it from functioning properly in the past.
+Here’s how to do it:

 - Select Settings.